adamantonio/gooeypie/README.md

 # Gooey Pie

-Gooey Pie is a minimalist, opinionated GUI library for Python designed for beignner users of Python.
+Gooey Pie is a minimalist, opinionated GUI library for Python designed for beginner users of Python.

 ## Installation